johneliades/code_crawler/README.md

 ## Credits

 Credits to https://algorithmia.com/algorithms/PetiteProgrammer/ProgrammingLanguageIdentification
 for providing the useful programming language identification API.
+Algorithmia gives 5k free tokens per month and the tool uses some for each search.
+One day I will build my own fully free and offline neural network for this for faster results.

 ## Author